alfredkam/PHYLO/README.md

 I want to contribute!
 =====
 That is awesome!
 Just fork the project on github.
-Create a topic branch, write some code and let us know!
+Create a topic branch, write some code and let us know!<br>

 I want to leave a feedback!
 =====
-We love to hear from you, you can post it here : https://github.com/McGill-CSB/PHYLO/issues
+We love to hear from you, you can post it at https://github.com/McGill-CSB/PHYLO/issues

 License
 =====